Codeer-Software/Blazor.DynamicJS/README.md

 ## Features ...
 ### Useing dynamic.
-Write code in duck type using dynamic.
+Write code in duck typing using dynamic.

 ### Assign interface.
 You can also write code using types by assigning an interface.
 Just define an interface and Blazor.DynamicJS will use DispatchProxy to provide the implementation.